How do I download a specific date range or just a few rows of historical data using the Excel Add-In?

 Tables

-You can download tables data for a specific date range by using the QTABLE formula or the Nasdaq Data Link Formula Builder
+You can download tables data for a specific date range by using the NASDAQ.TABLE formula or Formula Builder.

-Note that the structure of the QTABLE formula is as follows:
+Note that the structure of the NASDAQ.TABLE formula is as follows:

 To download a specific date range from a table, you first have to identify which columns you can use as filters for that particular table and if any of those filters are date-related.
 This is because each table on Nasdaq Data Link uses different filters.
 You can identify filters for a particular table by reading the Documentation for that table or by making a metadata API call for that table.